 For both manual and espresso brewing styles the ratio of coffee to water has a direct impact on the extraction time and subsequent taste.
 In fact for brewing methods such pour over, coffee scales are a virtual necessity.
 And as if there weren’t enough reasons already, just go and ask your local barista.
 Good cafes are a case in point that good coffee scales are part of the road to consistently good coffee.

 What to Look for in a Set of Coffee Scales

 So now you are (hopefully!) convinced that purchasing a set of coffee scales is a worthwhile investment to up your coffee game.
-Next you have the harder choice of which set of scales to go for; general kitchen scales or speciality coffee scales?
+Next you have the harder choice of which set of scales to go for; general kitchen scales or a coffee scale?
 Big or small?
 Basic or bluetooth enabled?
 The range is almost endless!
-To help you figure out which is the right set of scales for you we have compiled a list of different factors to consider.
+To help you figure out which is the right set of coffee scales for you we have compiled a list of different factors to consider.

-One key function that any set of scales for coffee brewing requires is a tare function.
+One key function that any coffee scale requires is a tare function.
 This allows you to put your portafilter onto the scales and then ‘tare’ the weight to zero so that you can then measure out your coffee grinds.

 Also how easy is it to clean?
 Without a doubt you will end up on occasion spilling coffee grounds or a few drops of water on it.
 So is it easy to clean or will those grinds end up wedged in the push buttons? (this is one advantage of touch sensitive buttons).

 The size that will work best for you will largely be driven by what brewing style you will use it for and where you will use it.
 If the aim is to use the scales for espresso then it is important to get one that is small enough to fit comfortably on your drip tray.
 Likewise, if your preferred method is the Chemex pour over, then you want one that is sturdy and large enough to have the Chemex on it and still be able to see the screen.